 if...then...else Statement: The syntax associated with the if...then...else statement is quite simple.
 Each 'if' is directly followed by an expression (which evaluates to TRUE or FALSE) which is in turn followed by a 'then' and a statement which is evaluated only if the expression following the 'if' evaluates to TRUE.
-Every if statement must be followed by an 'else' statement (which is evaluated only if the expression following the 'if' and enclosed in parentheses can be a complex expression with multiple parts grouped by additional parentheses and combined together using And ('.AND.' or '&&&') and Or ('.OR.' or '||') operators.
+Every if statement must be followed by an 'else' statement (which is evaluated only if the expression following the 'if' evaluates to FALSE) and is concluded with an 'endif'.
+The expression following the 'if' and enclosed in parentheses can be a complex expression with multiple parts grouped by additional parentheses and combined together using And ('.AND.' or '&&') and Or ('.OR.' or '||') operators.

-A simple example of an if...then...else statement is the following rule that sets each WINDOW's flag indicating whether or not it is a skylight (WINDOW:C-IS-SKYLIGHT) based on the tilt angle of it's parent EXTERIOR-WALL (EXTERIOR-WALL:TILT):
+A simple example of an if...then...else statement is the following rule that sets each WINDOW's flag indicating whether or not it is a skylight (WINDOW: C-IS-SKYLIGHT) based on the tilt angle of it's parent EXTERIOR-WALL (EXTERIOR-WALL: TILT):

 '''

 if ( Parent( TILT ) <= 60 .AND.
-Parent( TILT ) >= -60 )
+Parent( TILT ) >= -60 ) then 1 else 0 endif

-then 1

-else 0

-endif

 '''